davethefan/runes/README.md

 Rune generator for digital divination and chaos magick

 # about
-Will be a QT based application, and will [permission pending] use the Runes font by Teup for displaying the Runes.
+QT application that uses the Runes font by Teup for displaying the Runes.*
 (http://www.1001fonts.com/runes-font.html)
+* Required: without this font, your result will display a standard ASCII character.

 # planned features
 - divination by single and celtic cross methods